 This course provides an overview of how to conduct business online, as well as understand the technical issues associated with constructing an e-commerce Web site.
 Student will explore the similarities and differences between traditional commerce and e-commerce, and will identify e-commerce technologies at varying levels of sophistication.
 Prerequisite: CGS 1800C.
-Lecture hours: 30.
-Lab hours: 20.
+Lecture hours: 030.
+Lab hours: 020.
+Other hours: 000.
+4 Quarter Credit Hours